 A build service can optionally take parameters, which Gradle injects into the service instance when creating it.
 To provide parameters, you define an abstract class (or interface) that holds the parameters.
 The parameters type must implement (or extend) BuildServiceParameters.
 The service implementation can access the parameters using this.getParameters().
 The parameters type is also a custom Gradle type.

-When the build service does not require any parameters, you can use BuildServiceParameters.None as the parameters type.
+When the build service does not require any parameters, you can use BuildServiceParameters.None as the type of parameter.

 A build service implementation can also optionally implement AutoCloseable, in which case Gradle will call the build service instance’s close() method when it discards the service instance.
-This happens some time between completion of the last task that uses the build service and the end of the build.
+This happens sometime between the completion of the last task that uses the build service and the end of the build.

 Here is an example of a service that takes parameters and is closeable: